hallizh/Documentation/sections/api/tracking.md

 ## Process Flow and Calls

-Before you can begin making tracking calls, you will need to know the tokenized name of the carrier the package was shipped though.
+Before you can begin making tracking calls, you will need to know the tokenized name of the carrier the package was shipped with.
 This tokenized name, along with the tracking number, will then be used as part of the url scheme when making the tracking call.
-You will then receive back an array of the known tracking history of the shipment.
+You will then receive back an array of the known tracking history of the shipment, ordered in time based descending order.

 ### Obtaining Carrier Name tokens
 To obtain a list of the supported carriers and their tokens, make a `GET` request to the the